huridocs/uwazi/README.md

 $ yarn webpack-server
 ```

 This will launch a webpack server.
-You can also pass `--analyze`to get a detailed info of the webpack build.
+You can also pass `--analyze`to get detailed info on the webpack build.

 ### Testing